TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          mailto:&#97;&#64;&#98;&#46;&#99;

-         The big advantage of this method is that it doesn't need any JavaScript!
+         The big advantage of this method is that it does not need any JavaScript!

-   Default

 .. container:: table-row